psolymos/abmispecies/pages/multispecies/uniqueness/birds.md

 short: birds
 ---

-The uniqueness of species composition in space is a relative measure and values estimated for specific sites are partly dependent on the scale of study.
+Uniqueness of species composition in space is a relative measure and values estimated for specific sites are partly dependent on the scale of study.
 For example, a given area might be regarded less unique in a relatively homogeneous subset area where it is found but that particular subset area could have high uniqueness compared to a larger scale of study.

 <div class="row">
   <div class="col-6 col-sm-6 col-lg-6">